Digital tools to help you navigate Brexit

 Luke Donockley, a solicitor and Brexit expert with law firm Muckle LLP, explores the practical measures that businesses can do to prepare for Brexit.
 He covers how to go about a Brexit risk assessment, imports and exports, tariffs, obstacles for hauliers, excise duty and VAT, business travel in the EU, trademarks, IP and data protection.

 Chamber podcast: Where does the economy go from here?

-Suren Thiru, Head of Economics and Trade Policy at the British Chambers of Commerce, ponders the outlook for the UK economy in the run up to the Brexit deadline on October 31st and beyond.
+Suren Thiru, Head of Economics and Trade Policy at the British Chambers of Commerce, ponders the outlook for the UK economy in the run up to Brexit and beyond.

 HM Government video: Brexit Business Readiness event

 The Government has been running free Brexit readiness events across the country, including one in Carlisle.
 For those businesses that missed it, you can watch a replay by registering here.
 The session covers actions your business needs to take to prepare for Brexit.
 Find out why personal data matters, plan for imports, exports and international trade after Brexit, and learn more about how to prepare your services business, or what to do if you operate in food and drink, farming, fisheries, waste, or chemical sectors.

 HM Revenue and Customs’ hour-long webinar covers the key areas UK businesses must be aware of to keep trading goods when the UK leaves the EU.
 It covers EORI numbers, preparing to make customs declarations, transitional simplified procedures, entry summary declarations (also known as safety and security declarations), and paying customs duty, VAT and excise.